inc2734/krSlider/README.md

 December 5, 2014

 ### Change log
+#### 1.1.1
+* Fixed a bug that item width is incorrect when maxWidth is setted.
+* Added fullSize option.

 #### 1.1.0
 * Fixed a bug that does not display the caption when element is not image.
-* To be able to define the krslider-caption-wrapper, krslider-nav and krslider-prev-next-nav in advance .
+* To be able to define the krslider-caption-wrapper, krslider-nav and krslider-prev-next-nav in advance.

 ### License
 GPLv2